cottsak/hammerprojectdotcom/_posts/2023-07-28-complexity.markdown

 The other thing to call out here is that once complexity has taken hold, it can literally grind productivity to a halt; or at least make changes extremely slow.
 Often this comes about purely from the next developers inability to understand whats going on easily.
 Most engineers don't write code.
 That's not what we do for work.
 A programmers primary time sink is reading code, not writing it.
 So it's critical that you as a developer can help another developer read and understand what's going on.
 That's not just scoped to your function or file, but the application and system as a whole.
 Complexity will destroy this ability to read and understand.
 And since engineers are typically clever people, they will work around complexity at times not even realising that said workarounds are increasing the level of complexity!
 This doesn't seem wrong at the time because that developer has a good understanding in their head.
 But the next guy?
 Good fuken luck!

+EDIT: One thing I didn't really consider properly is how "exponential" this can grow.
+I guess this makes sense as to why it can _feel_ like it happens overnight.
+I want to give this more thought.
+Grug recommends: [Complexity Budget](https://htmx.org/essays/complexity-budget/)

 > grug no able see complexity demon, but grug sense presence in code base

 Even experienced engineers can't often put their finger on the exact source or target of the complexity.
 Sometimes it's a sense or a gut feeling.
 I've seen developers cringe, or curl up their face.
 It's an instinct that you develop over time and various projects.